OCB7D2D/OcbRemoteTurretControl/README.md

 ### Secondary camera frame limiter

-The basic issue is quite simple, we have a list of camera that want to render as often as possible but still play nicely if needed.
-So instead of trying to limit each one on it's own, we introduced another manager.
+The basic issue is quite simple, we have a list of cameras that want to render as often as possible but still play nicely if needed.
+So instead of trying to limit each one on its own, we introduced another manager.
 This one will make sure that basically only one other render call is made per frame update.